zerasul/mdbook_en/8backgrounds/backgrounds.md

 A palette is the information of the 16 colors that we can store for use in the different graphics.
 It is important, that every image we use for SGDK, must be stored as a 4 or 8 bpp indexing.

-**NOTE**: From version 1.80 onwards, you can use RGB images with additional information for the palette.
+**NOTE**: From version 1.80 or later, you can use RGB images with additional information for the palette.
 Simply add in the first pixels a sample of the palette to be used.
 For more information, see the SGDK documentation.

 To define a palette resource for rescomp; the following syntax is used: